2018ik/2018ik.github.io/_wiki/satan.markdown

 ## History

+In His wisdom, God allowed Satan to rebel in order to make known the riches of His glory (Rom.
+9:22-23).

 When Satan first came to man, he was hidden as a serpent.

 In Job, Satan is seen conversing with God and the angels.